Suncheon Bay National Garden

 Suncheon Bay Garden was designated as the No.1 National Garden in August and held a proclamation ceremony on September 5, 2015.
-According to the data collected from Suncheon on October 13, the total visitors of the garden is now at the 400 million mark.
+According to the data collected from Suncheon on October 13, the total number of visitors to the garden is now at the 400 million mark.

 The workshop on how to spread the garden culture and to activate the garden industry was held on November 5 at the Suncheon Bay International Wetland Center.
-This workshop was co-organized by Korea Forest Service and Korea Green Promotion Agency.
+This workshop was co-organized by the Korea Forest Service and Korea Green Promotion Agency.

+Description

+The garden has a number of parts to it.

 Arboretum

 The Arboretum zone features various kinds of path including Autumn Tint path, Maple Tree path, and Meditation path.
-It also features Korean Traditional Garden where the Palace Garden, the Noblemen's Garden, and the Garden of Hope can be found.
+It also features the Korean Traditional Garden where the Palace Garden, the Noblemen's Garden, and the Garden of Hope can be found.
 The Royal Azalea Garden has locally grown royal azalea trees with over a hundred species of royal azaleas.
-Another feature of arboretum is the Tree Ground which has over 200 species of naturally grown trees such as southern magnolia, zelkova, and hackberry tree.
+Another feature of the arboretum is the Tree Ground which has over 200 species of naturally grown trees such as southern magnolia, zelkova, and hackberry tree.

 Wetland Center

 The Wetland Center Zone features the Dream Bridge designed by artist Kang Ik-Jung.
-The wall of the bridge is decorated with 145,000 drawings on old shipping container by children around the world.
+The wall of the bridge is decorated with 145,000 drawings on an old shipping container by children around the world.
 It also operates SkyCube which runs between the Expo grounds and Suncheon Bay Ecological Park.
 The Suncheon Bay International Wetland Center which is one of the main buildings of the Expo is built in the Wetland Center Zone.
-This center is where visitors can experience activities and learn about importance of Suncheon Bay.
-It also features Water Bird's Playground, Wildlife Conversation Park, and ECOGEO Greenhouse.
+This center is where visitors can experience activities and learn about the importance of Suncheon Bay.
+It also features Water Bird's Playground, Wildlife Conservation Park, and ECOGEO Greenhouse.